sebastianconcept/rust-payment-integrator-poc/README.md

 - Resolution of one of the disputes,
 - A chargeback of the other dispute and
 - Rejecting a deposit after the chargeback made the account to get locked

+## Changes

+- `v1.0.1` -> `v1.0.2`:
+    - Deprecated and removed usage of globals.
+    - Added a bunch of testing scenarios.
+    - Building the CSV Reader setting it to not expect headers in the input file (preventing bug of not processing the first record).
+    - Removed output messages when rejecting unexpected or inconsistent transactions.
+Now they will be silently ignored.
+    - `fraction::Decimal` is now the foundation of the `Amount` type so operations can be made lossless (preventing error accumulation on balances) while output rendering can be show as per specs.